DKISTDC/dkist/docs/tutorial/3_the_dataset.md

 ### Coordinates, Arrays, Pixels, oh my!

-An key aspect of the `Dataset` is that it is coordinate aware.
+A key aspect of the `Dataset` is that it is coordinate aware.
 That is, it is able to map between array indices and physical dimensions.
 This means that you can easily convert from a position in the array to a location defined by physical coordinates.